phongduong/my-portfolio/portfolio/posts/2-projects-in-2-weeks.md

   problem with my books.

-  When I finish deploying 2 apps, I realize that I just spend 2 weeks to developing them.
+  When I finished deploying 2 apps, I realize that I just spend 2 weeks to developing them.
 That is incredible.
 Because it often takes me 2-3 weeks to develop an app even it is just a single page app with front-end.
 But two apps are full-stack apps so I think it is a new record.